PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

    2.2 Set up OAuth application (see below "Obtain GitHub Credentials")

 ## Obtain your GitHub Account Credentials
-If you will be using GitHub Oauth to authenticate users to JupyterHub, you need to sign up for a GitHub Account.
-Open the file `userlist` with your text editor and add your GitHub user name below "jovyan admin" as below:
+If you will be using GitHub Oauth to authenticate users to JupyterHub, you need to sign up for a GitHub Account:
+1. Go to https://www.github.com and create an account if you do not have one yet.
+2. Remember your GitHub user name.
+You will use this for #3 below.
+3. Open the file `userlist` with your text editor and add your GitHub user name below "jovyan admin" as below:
-> `<github username> admin`
+> `<github user name> admin`

 ## Obtain GitHub OAuth Credentials
 * Log in to GitHub